Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Conclusions

-In this paper, we conducted a performance evaluation of Compound TCP in two different topologies, with Drop-Tail queues, under two buffer sizing regimes: an intermediate and a small buffer regime.
-For the traffic, we considered either just long-lived flows, or a combination of long and short flows.
+In this paper, we conducted a performance evaluation of Compound TCP in two different topologies, with Drop-Tail queues, in a small buffer regime.
+For the traffic, we considered three scenarios.
+In the first scenario, we assume that only long-lived flows are present in the system.
+The second scenario constitutes a combination of long and short flows.
+The third scenario aims to capture the high variability present in real Internet traffic and considers heavy-tailed connections at the source level.
 Using a combination of analysis and packet-level simulations, we explored numerous dynamical and some statistical properties to obtain a few key insights.

-From a dynamical perspective, we emphasised the interplay between buffer sizes and stability.
-In particular, we showed that larger queue thresholds may help link utilisation, but they would increase queuing delay and are also prone to inducing limit cycles, via a Hopf bifurcation, in the queue size dynamics.
+From a \emph{dynamical} perspective, we emphasised the interplay between buffer sizes and stability.
+In particular, we showed that smaller buffers tend to favour stability.
+On the other hand, larger buffer thresholds may help link utilisation, but they would increase queuing delay and are also prone to inducing limit cycles, via a Hopf bifurcation, in the queue size dynamics.
 However, such limit cycles can in turn lead to a drop in link utilisation, induce synchronisation among TCP flows, and make the downstream traffic bursty.

-We also noted that when a network has a combination of long and short flows, then despite the presence of short flows, such limit cycles continue to exist in the queue size.
+We also noted that when a network has high variability in terms of the connections generated at the source level, such limit cycles continue to exist in the queue size despite the heterogenity in the incoming traffic.
 Some design considerations for protocol and network parameters, to ensure stability and low-latency queues, are also outlined.
 We repeatedly witnessed the existence of limit cycles in the queue size.
 To that end, it would be of both theoretical and practical interest, to establish the \emph{asymptotic orbital stability} of the bifurcating limit cycles and to the determine the \emph{type} of the Hopf bifurcation.
-One way to approach this analytically would be via the theory of normal forms and the centre manifold analysis \cite{Guckenheimer}, and such an analysis is conducted in a sequel to this work.
+One way to approach this analytically would be via the theory of normal forms and the centre manifold analysis \cite{Guckenheimer}, and such an analysis is conducted in~\cite{TCNS}.